arsalaank17/JPEG-Encoder/README.md

 Hardware designs in Clash for the Color Space Conversion, Chrominance Subsampling, Discrete Cosine Transform (DCT), Quantization, and Run-Length Encoding (RLE) processes.
 Also includes a sample implementation of the Color Space Conversion component for the De1-SoC board in Quartus.

-Authors : Arsalaan Khan, Yolina Yordanova and Meglina Povlova
+Authors : Arsalaan Khan, Yolina Yordanova and Miglena Pavlova

 ## Contents